Discovery Pool

 Apply

-If you are interested in applying for a Discovery Pool Grant for 2024, application deadline TBA.
+If you are interested in applying for a Discovery Pool Grant for 2025, applications are due to CNHA by 5pm on November 1st.

 The goals for the Discovery Pool grants are:

-- Provide matching funds that may assist public land partners in obtaining larger grants for work consistent with Goal 1.
+• Provide seed money and/or matching funds to assist public land partners in obtaining larger grants for work consistent with Goal 1.

-- Promote an understanding of the intricate cultural and natural resource complexities found on federally administered lands.
+• Promote an understanding of the intricate cultural and natural resource complexities found on federally administered lands of this region.

-- Fund projects that result in information that CNHA can publicize on a popular level, to help visitors understand the value and fragility of the natural and cultural resources of the region.
+• Provide information that CNHA and partner agencies can use to educate visitors on the value and fragility of the natural and cultural resources of this region.

 Projects